 A basic plan for creating your achievements collage

-1. Select your photos and images you want to use.
+1. Select the photos and images you want to use.
 One way to do this could be to decide on a theme to make use of the collage to tell a story.

 2. Then, arrange images and photos by selecting or creating a layout.